katiaku/katiaku/README.md

 ### :woman_technologist: About Me :

-I am a Frontend Developer based in Spain. <br>
+I am a Frontend Developer from Spain. <br>
 Please feel free to fork projects and raise issues if you think there's something to be improved!

 ---